-Gas Colic - Common, but Preventable
+Gas Colic — Common, but Preventable

 You are likely familiar with the movement to change your diet to “clean eating.”
 This simply means reducing the amount of “junk food” in your life and replacing it with whole, natural foods, clear of pesticides, preservatives, and inflammatory ingredients.
 In the horse world, there are two ingredients that we typically feed that are highly inflammatory: sugar and soy products.
 Most commercially fortified feeds contain both of these.
 Since these feeds often contain preservatives as well, fed over time, they can have a major impact on your horse’s overall health.

-Slow feeders may be the answer
+Slow feeders may be the answer.

 Slow feeder nets and containers are designed to simulate grazing.[vii]
 They must be kept full, or you’ll defeat your purpose.
 But when your horse knows that he will always have access to forage, he becomes calm and relaxed, rests more often, and walks away from the hay, knowing that it will still be there when he returns.
 In other words, slow feeders help your horse to “self-regulate” and eat only what he needs to maintain a healthy body condition. [viii]

-Change what you can – every little improvement has an impact
+Change what you can – every little improvement has an impact.

 Colic is rare among horses who graze on large pastures, simply because of their easy lifestyle and consumption of fresh, nutritious grasses.
 My goal in writing this article is to set a high standard, for all of us to strive toward.
 Still, I am vividly aware that many, if not most of you rely on boarding facilities and are not able to offer your horse acres of pasture.
 But once we know where we want to go, we are better able to get there.